trstlabs/intento/docs/docs/using-flows/TriggerPortal.md

 pagination_label: How to set and manage actions using TriggerPortal
 ---

 TriggerPortal is a powerful dApp designed for developers, and integrators, offering an advanced solution for setting, viewing and updating flows with robust conditions, comparisons, and feedback loops.
-It streamlines automation, allowing users to define sophisticated workflows for various interactions.
+It allows users to define sophisticated workflows for various blockchain actions.

 ### Key Features of TriggerPortal